-TEHRAN, May 18, YJC -US President Donald Trump does not plan to announce relocation of the American embassy to Jerusalem-al-Quds in the upcoming visit, says a senior administration official.
+TEHRAN, May 18, YJC - US President Donald Trump does not plan to announce relocation of the American embassy to Jerusalem-al-Quds in the upcoming visit, said a senior administration official.

 "We don’t think it would be wise to do it at this time,” the official said.
 "We’ve been very clear what our position is and what we would like to see done, but we’re not looking to provoke anyone when everyone’s playing really nice.”

 Since his campaign pledge at the American Israeli Political Action Committee (AIPAC), Trump has been pressured to make the move.